 We can now click Run and view the resulting output table in a Variables or Cells view.
 Here we can also click through some of the variable metadata and top-level summary statistics.

 In addition to combining tables, transforms are a place where we can create new variables using a variety of different methods.
 For example, we can use the Case method to categorize counties as having either a small or large population (large being greater than 100,000).

 One of the most common operations in a transform is to reduce our source table to a subset of records that match our criteria.
 Using the filter interface, we can easily look at data for counties in the West Coast (California, Oregon, Washington, and Alaska).

-On any table in the project, you can click the Download button in the upper right hand corner to export the data in your preferred format.
-You can also reference the API information to integrate the data directly into your own software and visualization tools, such as JupyterLab, Observable, and Google Data Studio.
+On any table in the project, you can click the Download button in the upper right hand corner to export the data in your preferred format, either to your computer or to one of several integrations, including Google Data Studio.
+You can also use our API information to programmatically access data from external software and visualization tools, such as JupyterLab, Observable, or any other environment.

 Learn more about exporting data in the export and integrations documentation.

 Leverage value lists to codify common sets of filter conditions

 Writing custom SQL to perform complex and highly customized data transformations

 Creating partition variables to analyze and collapse across common keys (e.g., average hospital length of stay by disease)

 Share and collaborating with your peers in real time